apache/incubator-brooklyn/docs/start/walkthrough/index.md

 ## Download the Sample Project

-Use Maven to download the Brooklyn quickstart archetype, and to setup the 'brooklyn-sample' directory and project.
-(Maven will automatically download Brooklyn and all dependencies.)
+If you'd like to follow these steps on your machine, you can use Maven to download the Brooklyn quickstart archetype and setup a `brooklyn-sample` directory and project.
+Maven will automatically download Brooklyn and all dependencies.
+You can of course follow this walkthrough without installing it on your machine ... yet!

 {% if SNAPSHOT %}

 {% highlight bash %}
-export BROOKLYN_VERSION=0.6.0-SNAPSHOT
+$ export BROOKLYN_VERSION=0.6.0-SNAPSHOT
-mvn archetype:generate \
+$ mvn archetype:generate \
     -DarchetypeGroupId=io.brooklyn \
     -DarchetypeArtifactId=brooklyn-archetype-quickstart \
     -DarchetypeVersion=${BROOKLYN_VERSION} \